Zingle/ios-sdk/README.md

 					   contactServiceChooser:^ZNGContactService * _Nullable(NSArray<ZNGContactService *> * _Nonnull availableContactServices) {
 							// Present UI to the user to choose a service from availableContactServices
 							// ...
-							return nil;
+							// Return nil from this block since we are waiting for user input and do not yet have a selected contact service. return nil;
 						} errorHandler:^(ZNGError * _Nonnull error) {
 							// Handle an error